murphym757/react-template/README.md

 ### Deployment

-Create a repository for your app, yourappname, on GitHub.
+Publish your newly created repository to GitHub.

 This project was created with deploying to Heroku in mind.